 During the procedure, no corneal tissue is removed.
 Each lens is inserted behind the iris and in front of the lens through a tiny self-sealing incision.
 Vision is significantly improved immediately after surgery, and upon awakening the next morning, our patients love to talk about their “ultra-high definition” vision.
 As an added bonus, Visian ICLs contain an ultraviolet blocker protect the eyes from harmful UV rays.

 Your procedure will take about 15 minutes, however, you should plan to be at Brinton Vision for approximately two hours, as we test you before and after the procedure.
 Come with a friend or family member who can drive you home, since your vision may be blurry in recovery.

 Just as when you visit your optometrist for a routine eye exam, you don’t need to wear special clothing or change clothes on your procedure day.
 The only thing we will add to your ensemble is a blue cap, which you’ll wear during your procedure.

-When you arrive, several of the tests that were done during your Brinton Vision Ocular Analysis may be repeated to ensure accuracy.
 You’ll lie down on a comfortable bed and anesthetic drops will be used to numb your eye.
 A small, gentle eyelid holder will be put into place so that you do not need to worry about blinking during the procedure.